2026 Annual Preview

 In the year leading up to documenta 16, documenta und Museum Fridericianum gGmbH will be presenting a varied program.
 With preparations for the upcoming documenta exhibition already underway behind the scenes, visitors can look forward to a year full of art and culture in Kassel in 2026, reflecting and perpetuating the central themes and questions of documenta.

-The documenta archiv will report on, among other things, an ongoing joint project on female artists at documenta (March 19, 2026).
-The studio exhibitions will continue with a tribute to Bazon Brock (June 2 – September 11, 2026) and a presentation offering insights into the art of conservation (September 29 – December 18, 2026).
+The documenta archiv will report on, among other things, an ongoing research project on female artists at documenta (March 19, 2026) and is hosting a conference titled Subverting Archival Practices (May 7–9, 2026).
+The studio exhibition format will continue, including a show dedicated to Bazon Brock (June 2 – September 11, 2026).

 Photo of a person holding a suitcase and looking over a city from above.